 CSCs are passive collection instruments that capture windblown, sand-sized particles.
 The Cox Sand Catcher type SCD was designed and built by the District as a reliable instrument that could withstand the harsh conditions at Owens Lake.
 CSCs have no moving parts and can collect sand for a month or more at Owens Lake without overloading the collectors.
 Field personnel periodically visit CSC sites to collect the sampling tubes, which are then taken to a lab to measure the collected mass.
 A diagram of the Cox Sand Catcher SCD is shown in Figure C.2.2.
 Not shown in the diagram is an internal sampling tube that can be seen in the photo in Figure C.2.3.
-The internal sampling tubes and casings are adjusted during construction to accommodate the amount of sand flux expected in each area and to avoid overloading the CSC.
+The internal sampling tube is removed from the PVC casing to measure the sand catch sample.
+The lengths of the sampling tubes and casings are adjusted during construction to accommodate the amount of sand flux expected in each area and to avoid overloading the CSC.
 The CSC length ranges from about one to three feet.
 Because the PVC casing is buried in the ground, an adjustment sleeve is used to keep the inlet height at 15 cm to compensate for surface erosion and deposition.
 Field techs use a standardized measuring device to check or adjust the sampling inlets to 15 cm after collecting each sample.